Campaign History of the 151e Régiment d'Infanterie - I

 1 Bat.: via the little woods north of Villeneuve, axis on the height west of Corfélix (Côte 209).

 The progression will necessarily be slow as it had to be done in coordination with the preparatory artillery barrages, the batteries being set up at Chapton and la Petite Morelle.
-The orders given to the Battalion Commander de Bontin (1 Bat.) are to leave half a company in support of a group of the 61 RA south of the Charleville - Villeneuve Road and to prepare to move his battalion forward between the road leading Charleville to Boissy-le-Repos and the Ferme de Pommerose.
+The orders given to the Battalion Leader Commandant de Bontin (1 Bat.) are to leave half a company in support of a group of the 61 RA south of the Charleville - Villeneuve Road and to prepare to move his battalion forward between the road leading Charleville to Boissy-le-Repos and the Ferme de Pommerose.
 De Bontin would need to wait though for the order to attack, as the supporting artillery needed to get into position.
 Deville also cautioned him to go slowly with a small body of troops out front with the rest of the force in small dispersed columns.

-Battalion Commander Monphous (3 Bat.) is instructed that his direction of attack was to be between the Boissy-le-Repos Road and the Ferme de Pommerose.
+Commandant Monphous (3 Bat.) is instructed that his direction of attack was to be between the Boissy-le-Repos Road and the Ferme de Pommerose.
 At this time, the 1 Bat. was waiting in open columns in the woods north of the Villeneuve Quarries, sheltered from view.
 Meanwhile, the 2 Bat.
 (Pascal) was positioned in the advance-posts in the following manner: 8 Co. between the Culots and the star halfway to Charleville, the 6 Co, from this point up to the Charleville church, the 7 Co. from the church up to the street 1.3 km from the church, the 5 Co. from this street to the Bout-de-la-Ville woods.
 There was no liaison in place with the 162 RI to the right or the 10th CA to the left.

 At 0730 hrs German forces (likely the 78 Infantry Regiment) appeared approaching from the Charmotte - Pommerose ridges and the advanced companies of the 2 Bat. open fire.
 5 and 7 Cos., which had pushed up 1 km northeast of the Charleville church, moved in to attack.
 As they do, they come under a violent enfilading fire by German machine-guns in Corfélix, forcing them to withdraw to the southwest towards the position of 8 Co.
 The 5 Co. deploys on the Villeneuve-lès-Charleville Road so as to form a line of defense, but their line is disrupted by the 6 and 7 Cos. which also are falling back under the rain of bullets.
 As these two companies retreat, the 5 Co. remains in place in front of the rest of the regiment.
 Then disaster strikes as 5 Co. comes under fire from their own batteries as short-falling shells begin crashing down around them.
 Immediately Captain Hameline orders the company to fall back to the Bout-de-la-Ville woods.